-Two weeks ago, eight donors and CFP staff left for Nepal to visit a number of projects.
+Eight donors and CFP staff left for Nepal to visit a number of projects.
 They could see for themselves how their money was being spent and how the projects were progressing.
-We spoke to some of the participants on the trip and they are happy to share their experiences.
+We spoke to some of the participants.

 Nepal is known as ‘the roof of the earth’, the land of the Himalayas.
 A beautiful country with lots of green and an impressive jungle.
 Hein Wegdam, one of the participants, says: ‘It is a beautiful country, but there is little service provision and the economy is very poor.
 Therefore, a lot of people are moving away, because there’s no money to be made.’
 Jan van Noordenne adds: ‘We are very fortunate in the Netherlands, and it’s good to see how things are in other parts of the world.
 You can make a huge impact with relatively little.
 And not only by giving money, but in other ways too.’

 ‘Our reception at the projects was very special.
 I had no idea what to expect, but we were very gratefully welcomed with wreaths of flowers, music, delicious food and rehearsed dances.
 This made us feel appreciated.
 The inhabitants were extremely hospitable and really valued our arrival,’ says Fabian Marchand.
 ‘I also found it impressive how people were already prepared for our arrival and for what purpose we were there.
 They were able to answer our questions properly, including the critical financial questions’, adds Maurice Verkerk.

 Two of the projects visited are aimed at improving the living conditions in the villages.
 We visited a water and sanitation project in the Kiratikhola and Gundi community.
 Hein explains: ‘Water is so important, it’s a basic need.
 You can live without power (which they do), but water is really crucial.
 For drinking, of course, and for good hygiene, but also to grow crops and therefore for food.’